Company law specialists Erskine may be petite in size but its barristers tackle some cumbersome legal problems in the corporate field.

 “We have a real focus on academic ability, so people do tend to be slightly academic.”

-Erskine's known for housing some rather cerebral types (even by the standards of the Bar), so unsurprisingly all of the seven most recent tenants had completed an Oxbridge undergraduate degree and several had lectured in law at various universities around the globe.
+Erskine's known for housing some rather cerebral types (even by the standards of the Bar), so unsurprisingly all seven of the set's most junior tenants had completed an undergraduate or postgraduate degree at Oxbridge and several had lectured in law at various universities around the globe.
 “We have a real focus on academic ability, so people do tend to be slightly academic.
 Beyond that we're quite varied,” one source reflected.
 A junior tenant agreed, telling us: “There are all sorts here, but everyone's brainy and has a sense of humour.”

 Barristers and clerks are on first-name terms and afternoon tea is “good fun, though we've had the same biscuits for about 50 years.
 You're encouraged to go once a week and although you can use it to run points past people it's generally not a chat about the law.”
 Having a natter isn't just restricted for when the biscuit tin comes out: “Members are encouraged to go into each other's offices and speak with people.
 And the more senior tenants make time for you,” one recent joiner told us.
 “I'd get bored just staying in my room; the good thing about being a small chambers is that everyone knows each other and that makes this a nice place to work.”
 Mid-week drinks take place intermittently and the firm throws two Christmas parties every year – one's a formal do to which other halves are invited, the other a more casual affair for junior tenants and the clerks.